Principal and Chief Executive

 Debbie is a CIPFA qualified Chartered Accountant with over 20 years working within a public sector finance function.
 Debbie joined Boston College in 2014 on secondment from Boston Borough Council as College Accountant whilst working between the two organisations.
 She moved to the College permanently from March 2018 as the Head of Finance, and more recently as Director of Finance.

-Debbie’s role of Vice Principal: Finance and Corporate Services involves overseeing the finance function of the College.
+Debbie’s role of Chief Operating Officer involves overseeing the finance function of the College.
 She is responsible for preparing annual financial forecasts for the financial strategy, preparing the annual accounts and providing financial advice to the principal, staff and governors.
 Other parts of her role include managing the internal and external audits, risk management and liaising with legal representatives.